 - For employers with 5-99 Employees: At least five days of paid sick leave each calendar year;

-- For employers with ≤ four Employees and net income of less than $1 million in previous tax year: At least five days of paid sick leave each calendar year1; and
+- For employers with ≤ four Employees and net income of more than $1 million in previous tax year: At least five days of paid sick leave each calendar year1; and

-- For employers with ≤ four Employees and net income of less than $1 million in previous tax year: At least five days of unpaid job-protected sick leave each calendar year.
+- For employers with ≤ four Employees and net income of $1 million or less in previous tax year: At least five days of unpaid job-protected sick leave each calendar year.

 An employer’s headcount is based on the calendar year.
 However, for purposes of Accrual and Using Paid Sick Leave, an employer may use either the period from January 1 to December 31 or establish its own calendar year, which can be any regular and consecutive 12-month period.